pycoder-max/Retro_Fight-game-python-tkinter/README.md

 # Retro_Fight-game-python-tkinter
-This is a fighting game made in python using tkinter.
+This is a prototype of a fighting game which is going to be made in python using tkinter. i need a lot of assets for lauching or starting full project